U.S. House panel still to vote on data portability bill in Big Tech session - News Break

 U.S. House panel still to vote on data portability bill in Big Tech session

-WASHINGTON, June 23 (Reuters) - The U.S. House of Representatives Judiciary Committee voted to approve a bill to give antitrust enforcers more money in a lengthy session on Wednesday, but had still to vote on four bills aimed at reining in Big Tech.
+WASHINGTON (Reuters) -The U.S. House of Representatives Judiciary Committee voted to approve a bill to give antitrust enforcers more money in a lengthy session on Wednesday, but had still to vote on four bills aimed at reining in Big Tech.

 U.S. Representative Jerrold Nadler, the Democratic chairman of the Judiciary Committee, called the bills a “historic package of bipartisan legislation” aimed at “reining in anticompetitive abuses of the most dominant firms online.”